Connecticut College Collection Development Policy

 - The primary mission of the College’s library collections is to support the College’s instructional program and undergraduate research.
 As such, the library primarily collects materials at the Instructional Support level.
 As a library supporting undergraduate work, comprehensive research collections are beyond the capacity of the library.

 - Collection development is a shared task, with the Librarian of the College holding final responsibility for all collections decisions.
-The Director of Collections & Resource Management is responsible for day-to-day oversight and recommends decisions in consultation with the Serials and Electronic Resources Librarian, Collections & Resource Management staff members, library liaisons, the faculty members of the IS Committee, and CTW partners.
+The Director of Library Collections, Access & Discovery is responsible for day-to-day oversight and recommends decisions in consultation with the Serials and Electronic Resources Librarian, the Acquisitions Supervisor, Collections & Resource Management staff members, library liaisons, the faculty members of the IS Committee, and consortial partners.

 - The library maintains a carefully balanced mixture of print and electronic monographic materials and collects packages of monographs in both categories.
 In making choices about a format, the library considers available space, costs, functionality, the needs of users, the availability of the material, and the library’s broader mission.